Focinfi/RubyPractice/DesignPatternInRuby/README.md

 ####Instroduction

-When I reading *Head First Design Patter*, I wonder that how to rewrite the project in this book in ruby.
+When I reading *Head First Design Pattern*, I wonder that how to rewrite the project in this book in ruby.

 ###1.Strategy Pattern